Laviea Thomas is an experienced freelance journalist, marketing coordinator and social media curator.

 Laviea Thomas is an experienced freelance journalist based in London.
 With an interest in writing about music, culture, film, and entertainment, Laviea’s expertise often lies in exploring niche areas such as the rock and metal scene and championing Black representation in music and journalism.

-Her work can be seen in print, digital and broadcast formats, with bylines in NME, The Quietus, Metal Hammer and more.
+Her work can be seen in print, digital and broadcast formats.
+Inlcuding, Rolling Stone UKNME, Rock Sound and more.
 Additionally, she has experience in marketing and social media roles.
-Both of which have helped develop her SEO writing skills, newsletter curation, weekly calendar ideations and scheduling.
+Both of which have helped develop her SEO writing skills, newsletter curation, weekly calendar ideation and more.

 Laviea has also been a repeat panel voter for the BRIT Awards, including their 'Rising Star' category.
-In 2025, she made her debut on the MOBO Awards voting academy.
+Last year, she made her debut on the MOBO Awards voting academy.
 In previous years, she has been on the Heavy Music Awards voting panel.
+In 2026, she has joined a credible lineup of music industry experts as a judge for the UK Festival Awards.

 Between 2024 and 2025, Laviea developed her broadcast journalism skills in on-screen content for Slayer, Boomtown and Download Festival.

-With seven years of experience in the music industry, Laviea has gained expertise in journalism, social media, creative copywriting, marketing and music PR.
+With seven years of experience in the music industry, Laviea has gained a broad palette of expertise in journalism, social media, marketing and music PR.

 “Laviea is a very motivated, ambitious and dedicated team player.
 During her time as Marketing Coordinator at Abbey Road Institute London, her management of and contributions to our social media channels led to increased engagement and a 30% increase in Instagram followers.
 She is a pleasure to work with and a valuable asset to any team.”